Preparing for the First Menstruation

 - Bleeds between periods (more than just a few drops)

-- Goes three months without a period or thinks she may be pregnant
+- Going 3 months without a period or thinks she may be pregnant

 Physical development in girls: What to expect.
-American Academy of Pediatrics website.
-Available at: http://www.healthychildren.org/English/ages-stages/gradeschool/puberty/Pages/Physical-Development-Girls-What-to-Expect.aspx.
-Updated May 11, 2013.
-Accessed January 21, 2014.
+Healthy Children—American Academy of Pediatrics website.
+Available at: https://www.healthychildren.org/English/ages-stages/gradeschool/puberty/Pages/Physical-Development-Girls-What-to-Expect.aspx.
+Updated November 21, 2015.
+Accessed October 13, 2017.

 Talking to your child about menstruation.
-Nemours Kids Health website.
-Available at: http://kidshealth.org/parent/positive/talk/talk%5Fabout%5Fmenstruation.html.
-Updated August 2011.
-Accessed January 21, 2014.
+Kids Health—Nemours Foundation website.
+Available at: http://kidshealth.org/en/parents/talk-about-menstruation.html.
+Updated October 2014.
+Accessed October 13, 2017.